resistzzz/HGCAN/README.md

 (We have provided the generated graph files in `datasets` directory).

 Then we run the file `main.py` to train the model and simulate the conversations to obtain the final performance.

+(You need to manually create a log folder `./log` to store the log files, if you are prompted for a missing log file. )

 Take DIG dataset as example:
 ```